linker3000/MeshBop/README.md

 https://nodered.org/docs/getting-started/raspberrypi

 ### Node-RED plugins
 Use the *Manage palette* menu to ensure the following plugins are installed before you import the REDTastic code.
 Some of these nodes will be installed by default.
 If you are NOT using a Raspberry Pi, you should identify whether any different plugins are needed to access the serial port on your device.
+Not all of these plugins may be being used in the current app.
 NB: Make sure you install the Flowfuse dashboard (dashboard 2):

     • flowfuse/node-red-dashboard
     • node-red-contrib-astrodata